KGOBA77TL3/first-calculator/README.md

 # first-calculator
-This is a simple area calculator
+This is a simple area calculator which is to calculate the area of a circle, triangle and an ellipse.
+I plan to add more and more features to the calculator